GBLille/MassiveFold/README.md

     -t| --tool: (default: 'AFmassive') Use either AFmassive, AlphaFold3 or ColabFold in structure prediction for MassiveFold

   Facultative arguments:
-    -b| --batch_size: (default: 25) number of predictions per batch.
-If -b > -p, batch size will be set to -p value.
+    -b| --batch_size: (default: 25) number of predictions per batch (number of seeds for AlphaFold3), should not be higher than -p.
     -C| --calibration_from: path of a previous run to calibrate the batch size from (see --calibrate).
     -w| --wall_time: (default: 20) total time available for calibration computations, unit is hours.
     -m| --msas_precomputed: path to directory that contains computed msas.